nicoleyshebbel/Molecular-Dynamics-workshop/README.md

 # Molecular dynamics simulation of protein-ligand interactions

+## Contact
+In case of issues or any questions, please contact nicoleyshebbel@gmail.com

 ## What are Molecular Dynamics (MD) simulations?

 Molecular dynamics (MD) simulations are capable of predicting how every atom in a protein or a system will move over time.
 Such simulations can showcase a variety of biomolecular processes, such as conformational changes, ligand binding and protein folding.